mit-acl/dpgo_ros/README.md

 roslaunch dpgo_ros dpgo_demo.launch local_initialization_method:=Odometry
 ```

 The above example runs the standard dpgo, where each robot's trajectory estimates is initialized using its odometry measurements.
+The launch file will open a rviz window, which will visualize the iterates produced by dpgo as optimization progresses.
 You can try out other benchmark datasets by changing the `g2o_dataset` argument in `dpgo_demo.launch`.
 Take a look inside the `data` directory to see the provided datasets (stored in g2o format).

 ### Enabling acceleration